Producer | ARTS LEADER | DEIA Consultant

 Get to Know Alexis.

-Alexis is a Boston-based multi-hyphenate producer, arts administrator, opera singer, and music educator focused on creating accessible pathways to opera and theatrical arts through mounting cutting-edge narratives on the performance stage and creating meaningful and welcoming theatrical experiences.
+Alexis is a Boston-based multi-hyphenate producer, arts administrator, DEIA consultant, opera singer, and music educator currently residing on the stolen territory of the Wampanoag, Massachusett, Pokanoket, and Pawtucket tribes.
+Focused on creating accessible pathways to opera and theatrical arts, Alexis mounts cutting-edge narratives on the performance stage and creates meaningful and welcoming theatrical experiences.
 Her produced works have been praised for their “technical marvel” and “commitment to pushing the boundaries of traditional opera…[in] mind-blowing” performances.

-Alexis serves as the Executive Director of the Boston Opera Collaborative, an Associate Creative Producer with Beth Morrison Projects, a Curriculum Writer and Teaching Artist with Castle of Our Skins, and an Education Committee and Steering Committee member for Guerilla Opera.
+Alexis serves as the Director of Administration for the Producer Academy, an Associate Creative Producer, and the DEIA Liason for Beth Morrison Projects, a Curriculum Writer and Teaching Artist with Castle of Our Skins, and an Education Committee and Steering Committee member for Guerilla Opera.
+Previously, Alexis served as the Executive Director of Boston Opera Collaborative.

 Her services as an administrator, DEIA consultant, arts advocate, and educator are highly sought-after.
-She has been featured as a guest lecturer and panelist for Boston University, Longy School of Music, SUNY Fredonia, and the 2020 Gender Equity in Music Conference.
-She has authored over ten DEIA-centered and trauma-informed curriculum modules for Castle of Our Skins and D-Composed and has worked closely with the Eastman School of Music, Boston University, Sigma Alpha Iota, Washington Concert Opera, and Thompson Street Opera Company on their DEIA practices and community engagement programming.
+She has been featured as a guest lecturer and panelist for Boston University, Longy School of Music, SUNY Fredonia, and the 2020 Gender Equity in Music Conference on topics including DEIA & Opera, Non-Profit Financial Management and Leadership, and Multifaceted Careers in the Arts.
+She has authored over fifteen DEIA-centered and trauma-informed curriculum modules for Castle of Our Skins and D-Composed and has worked closely with the Eastman School of Music, Boston University, Sigma Alpha Iota, Washington Concert Opera, and Thompson Street Opera Company on their DEIA practices and community engagement programming.

 Alexis is a New York State certified K-12 music educator, teaching students throughout Rochester, NY, before her relocation to Boston.
 She holds an M.S. in Arts Administration, a certificate in Fundraising Management, an MM. in Vocal Performance (opera) from Boston University, and a B.M. in Vocal Performance and Music Education from the Eastman School of Music.

 Alexis, equally at home on the stage, maintains an active performance career.
-She is a 2023 Metropolitan Opera Laffont Competition New England Region Encouragement Award Winner, Boston District Winner, and a 2023/2024 Jane & Steven Akin Emerging Artist with Boston Lyric Opera.
+She is a 2023 Metropolitan Opera Laffont Competition New England Region Encouragement Award Winner, Boston District Winner, and a 2024/2025 returning Jane & Steven Akin Emerging Artist with Boston Lyric Opera.
+In the 2025/2026 season, Alexis will join the Ryan Opera Center at the Lyric Opera of Chicago.
 Alexis has been praised for her “plush yet robust voice” and “incredible clarity" in roles ranging from baroque operas to world premiere performances.

 Interested in learning more about Alexis’ performance work?
 Click Here